Single-qubit universal classifier implemented on an ion-trap quantum device

 The accuracy of the data re-uploading algorithm primarily relies on the the fidelity of individual single qubit rotation gate.
-The gate, as explained earlier, is operated by controlling the laser phase and interaction time, while keeping the intensity at the ion position and the frequency of the laser constant.
+The gate, as explained in the main text, is operated by controlling the laser phase and interaction time, while keeping the intensity at the ion position and the frequency of the laser constant.
 Therefore, the residual error in the gate operation is reflected in the accuracy of the classifier as define in eq.~(\ref{eq:accuracy}).
-In eq.~(\ref{eq:matrixR}), the rotation angles $\phi=(\Delta/\hbar) t_{op}+\delta\phi$ and $\theta=(\Omega/\hbar) t_{op}$, where $\Delta$ is the laser detuning,$t_{op}$ ,$\Omega'$ is the modified Rabi frequency and $\delta\phi$ is the relative phase of the laser with respect to the qubit.
+In Eq.~\eqref{eq:matrixR}, the rotation angles $\gamma$ and $\delta$ are related to physical quantities as where $\Delta$ is the laser detuning, $t_{op}$ is the operation time of gates, $\Omega'$ is the modified Rabi frequency and $\delta\phi$ is the relative phase of the laser with respect to the qubit.
 The modified Rabi frequency $\Omega' = \sqrt{\Omega_0^2+\Delta^2}$ with $\Omega_0$ denoting the resonant Rabi frequency.
-Furthermore, the resonant Rabi frequency is proportional to the intensity, $I_0$, at the ion position.
+Furthermore, the resonant Rabi frequency is proportional to the square root of the intensity, $I_0$, at the ion position.
 Therefore each of the independent variables $\delta\phi$, $t_{op}$, $\Delta$ and $I_0$ contributes to the error in a rotation gate, thus influencing the accuracy of the quantum data re-upload classifier.
 We have characterized these factor separately using the {\it circle} classification problem as a test-bed.
-The errors shown in fig.~(\ref{fig:error}) are obtained as in-accuracy percentage of classification as compared to the simulation results.
-In the following, we will discuss in detail the influence of each of these parameters on the accuracy of the classifier:
+The errors shown in Fig.~(\ref{fig:error}) are obtained as in-accuracy percentage of classification as compared to the simulation results.
+In the following, the detail of the influence of each of these parameters on the accuracy of the classifier is discussed:

 \begin{itemize} \item[1.]{\bf Phase:} The DDS controls the RF phase of the AOM which determines the relative phase of the laser.
 Each DDS is synchronized to a rubidium atomic clock which is accurate to one part in $10^{10}$ and thus contributes negligibly to the phase error.
 The DDS is however triggered by the FPGA which has time jitter below $10~$ns leading to phase noise on the qubit below $0.1\%$ for a Rabi $\pi$ time of $12~\mu$s.